Men’s Group for Compulsive Sexual Patterns

 Ketamine-Assisted Program in Los Angeles

-Sex can be exciting, connecting, and deeply alive.
-It can also begin to take over, damaging relationships, consuming attention, or leading to choices that don’t reflect who you want to be.
+For many, sexual behaviors can take on a life of their own.
+Consuming attention, damaging relationships, or leading to choices that don’t reflect who you want to be.

-This six-month, ketamine-assisted group is designed for men who want to understand and change sexual patterns that feel compulsive.
+This six-month group therapy program is designed for men who want to understand and change sexual patterns that feel compulsive.
 It isn’t about moralizing or suppressing sexuality.
-The aim is greater choice, integrity, and alignment with the life you want to live.
+The goal is greater choice and alignment with the life you want to live.

-We meet weekly as a small, closed group, primarily virtually, with monthly in-person ketamine-assisted sessions in Los Angeles.
+We meet as a small, closed cohort with weekly virtual group therapy and monthly in-person ketamine-assisted sessions in Los Angeles.

 Program structure & investment